This guide has been peer reviewed by the medical team at The Lowdown and the FSRH and is regularly reviewed as per both

 How to stop spotting on birth control

-- Ensuring you’re taking the pill at a similar time every day to help maintain consistent hormone levels in your body.
+- Ensure you’re taking the pill at a similar time every day to help maintain consistent hormone levels in your body.
 Using apps and trying to get into a routine can help this.

-- Continuing to take your contraceptive pill regularly even if spotting does occur.
+- Continue to take your contraceptive pill regularly even if spotting does occur.
 If you’ve been taking the pill for less than six months, your body may not have had enough time to adjust fully

-- Checking any other medications to ensure that they do not interfere with the effectiveness of the pill
+- Check any other medications to ensure that they do not interfere with the effectiveness of the pill

 - If spotting is related to the implant and is problematic after 3 to 6 months then it is worth talking to your GP, practice nurse or local contraception clinic about adding in other medication to help

 - If you think vomiting or diarrhoea may be affecting your ability to absorb the pill, speak to your doctor about this